 The Burlington Iowa Oktoberfest is the annual fundraiser of the Burlington Noon Lions.
 The event includes authentic German food, beer, live Bavarian music and kids activities (in the afternoon).
-The website hasn’t been updated since 2012 but Travel Iowa is reporting the date as October 5th with kids activities from 3-4:30PM, live music at 4 and the event ending at 10:30 PM.
+The website indicates this annual event is held on the first Saturday in October.
+Kids activities are from 3-4:30PM, live music at 4 and the event ending at 10:30 PM.

 Music from The Fab Four and two polka bands, Malek’s Fisherman and Barefoot Becky & the Invanhoe Dutchmen.
 Custom wooden dance floor, German food and German and domestic beers.

 Location: Oleson Park Bandshell, 1400 Oleson Park Ave, Fort Dodge, IA 50501

 Ottumwa Oktoberfest - Ottumwa, IA – October 1-6, 2013